Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

 Residents may have the opportunity to serve as a clinical instructor for the Patient Care Lab course at Wayne State University.

 Residents have an opportunity to participate in a Teaching Certificate Program offered in conjunction with Wayne State University.

 Yes.
-The residents attend the monthly local Southeastern Michigan Society of Health-System Pharmacist meetings, The Michigan Society of Health System Annual Meeting in the fall, the ASHP Midyear Clinical Meeting in December, as well as the Ohio Pharmacy Residency Conference in the Spring.
+The residents attend the Michigan Society of Health System Annual Meeting in the Fall, the ASHP Midyear Clinical Meeting in December, as well as the Ohio Pharmacy Residency Conference in the Spring.

 Yes.
 Residents are provided with a resident's office with available computers.

 Yes, there is an opportunity for several off-site rotations at various clinics and health-systems in Southeastern Michigan.

 The anticipated stipend for PGY-2 residents beginning in July 2015 is $23.72 hourly or $49,348 annually.

 The resident must meet the following requirements for employment at Beaumont Hospital as the PGY-2 Ambulatory Care resident:

 Per MI Board Pharmacy, this is what you need to study in terms of state law:

 We recommend the following websites: